Worthashot/reliable-buses/README.md

 Go into the `website` folder, copy `.env.example` to `.env`, then set the API base URL.

 ### 3. Set up the NestJS API
-Open a terminal in the `api` folder, First, a Virtual Environmen For the python scripts used by the API:
+Open a terminal in the `api` folder.
+First, crete a Virtual Environmen For the python scripts used by the API:

 python3 -m venv venv

 source venv/bin/activate # On Windows: .\venv\Scripts\activate
 pip install -r requirements.txt